John Hasbrouck Van Vleck: Personal life and death

+While a professor at the University of Minnesota, John Hasbrouck Van Vleck met Abigail Pearson, a student at the university, and later married her on June 10, 1927.
+They inherited from Van Vleck's father a collection of Japanese woodblock prints, known as the E. B. Van Vleck Collection, which they donated to the Chazen Museum of Art in Madison, Wisconsin in 1980s.
+He was related to Tom Van Vleck, a software engineer who co-authored an early email program.

-Van Vleck died in Cambridge, Massachusetts, aged 81.
-He was buried at Forest Hill Cemetery.
+Van Vleck died on October 27, 1980, in Cambridge, Massachusetts.
+He is buried at Forest Hill Cemetery.

 Awards and honors

 Van Vleck was elected to the American Academy of Arts and Sciences in 1934, the United States National Academy of Sciences in 1935, and the American Philosophical Society in 1939.
 He was awarded the Irving Langmuir Award in 1965, the National Medal of Science in 1966 and elected a Foreign Member of the Royal Society (ForMemRS) in 1967.
 He was awarded the Elliott Cresson Medal in 1971, the Lorentz Medal in 1974 and the Nobel Prize in Physics in 1977.

-Personal life

-J. H. Van Vleck met Abigail Pearson, a student at University of Minnesota, during his professorship there, and married her on June 10, 1927.
-He and his wife Abigail were also important art collectors, particularly in the medium of Japanese woodblock prints (principally Ukiyo-e), known as Van Vleck Collection.
-It was inherited from his father Edward Burr Van Vleck.
-They donated the collection to the Chazen Museum of Art in Madison, Wisconsin in 1980s.